Heuristic principle: if a result is technically erudite, needs

 2E.
 Sequent Calculus and Colour Logic Chapter 4 is not ready.
 This chapter looks at multivalued logics, called colour logics, develops Gentzen's sequent calculus and extends the discussion of sequents to modal and colour logic.

 2F.
-Probability Logic and Weighted Distributions Chapter 5 is not ready.
+Probability Logic, Distributions and Zargonion Fractals Chapter 5 is not ready.
 This chapter looks at probability logics from the point of view of distributions, and how to weight polynomial curve fitting so that the resulting curve has maximum significance.
-It also revisits colour logic in the probability context.
+It also revisits colour logic in the probability context as a multidimensional logic, extends this to Zargonions, and then incorporates dimension in terms of Zargonions with real coefficients as fractal structures.

 2G.
 Homology Superstructures Chapter 6 is not ready.
 This chapter describes our replacement of homology in the superexponential context.